iOmega8561/Archibald/README.md

             text = "sometextto\nbe\nwritten"),          # Text                            | Mandatory
         classes.file( .... )])
 ```
 - Profiles also have a list of file objects, these can be used to define files like .zshrc or .bashrc that will be created by Archibald.
+A list of global configuration files is also present, these will be merged with profile.files at runtime.